 Look out for trusted companies who can provide third-party lab test results, this will go a very long way in ensuring the product you buy is what it says on the label.
 There are many potential benefits when it comes to CBD, but you need to do your own inquiries into the products you buy and consume, as research demonstrates so far that CBD will not make you fail a drug test- so enjoy the benefits of CBD by buying a credible and legal product.

 To summarise, if you are worried about failing a drug test these are the three things to keep in mind:

-1. Find a quality CBD oil, either broad-spectrum, narrow-spectrum or no-spectrum (isolate) which any legal CBD oil in the UK should be.
+- Find a high quality CBD oil, either broad-spectrum, narrow-spectrum or no-spectrum (isolate) which any legal CBD oil in the UK should be.

-3. If you’re anxious that your oil contains THC, then you can take an extra precaution of stopping your intake of that CBD oil for up to a week before the drug test.
+- If you’re anxious that your oil contains THC, you can seek medical advice or speak with a drugs and alcohol specialist.
+In addition you can take extra precaution by stopping your intake of that CBD oil for up to a week before the drug test.

 Description An incredible CBD Cannabis Oil that encompasses a light fruity floral taste that's 100% natural.
 Bud & Tender® 10% CBD Cannabis Oil is defined as a premium broad-spectrum oil.
 It contains a variety of natural cannabis compounds such as cannabinoids, terpenoids… Read More